yaminmhd/IntroductoryProgrammingExercises/README.md

 Assignment: Introductory Programming Exercises
 ---
 ####Triangle Exercises
-Easiest exercise ever<br>
+Easiest exercise ever
-Print one asterisk to the console.<br>
+Print one asterisk to the console
-Example:<br>
+Example
 `*`
----

-Draw a horizontal line<br>
+Draw a horizontal line
-Given a number n, print n asterisks on one line.<br>
+Given a number n, print n asterisks on one line.
-Example when n=8:<br>
+Example when n=8:
 `********`

-Draw a vertical line<br>
+Draw a vertical line
-Given a number n, print n lines, each with one asterisks<br>
+Given a number n, print n lines, each with one asterisks Example when n=3:
-Example when n=3:<br>
 ```
 *
 *
 *
 ```

-Draw a right triangle<br>
+Draw a right triangle
-Given a number n, print n lines, each with one more asterisk than the last (i.e. one on the first line, two on the second,etc.)<br>
+Given a number n, print n lines, each with one more asterisk than the last (i.e. one on the first line, two on the second,etc.)
 Example when n=3:
 ```
 *